Business Expense Policy

 Summary of Policy

-These Business Expense Policies provide specific requirements for Dartmouth College travel and other business expenses.
-An allowable business expense is defined as necessary, reasonable, appropriate non-compensation expense incurred for a valid business purpose to fulfill the mission of Dartmouth College.
-The Business Expense polices also identify the documentation required to substantiate requests for expense reporting and reimbursement.
-These policies are necessary to ensure the proper use of Dartmouth resources and compliance with federal and other external regulations.
+This Business Expense Policy provide specific requirements for Dartmouth College travel and other business expenses.
+An allowable business expense is defined as a necessary, reasonable, appropriate non-compensation expense incurred for a valid business purpose to fulfill the mission of Dartmouth College.
+This Business Expense Policy also identifies the documentation required to substantiate requests for expense reporting and reimbursement.
+This policy is necessary to ensure the proper use of Dartmouth resources and compliance with federal and other external regulations.

 Reason for Policy